bahrus/-op/README.md

 * An efficient way of attaching metadata to fields declaratively, in a typesafe manner.
 Doing so turns the fields into properties (for the benefit of reflection).
 This mechanism merges metadata defined in base classes with the sub classes.
+* A mechanism to write an inittializer for interface based class
+* A way to specify metadata for properties based on interface -- uses psuedoType specifier